-5.1.
+- 6.1.
 SFRAs are very important for the production of Local Plans.
-There are updated SFRAs for most of Norfolk together and work is nearing completion for the Waveney area.
-However a large area of the Broads will not be assessed in detail as part of this work because the BESL model needs to be updated by the Environment Agency and the model run to produce SFRA equivalent information by around the end of 2021.
+There are updated SFRAs for most of Norfolk together and for the Waveney area (now East Suffolk).
+However a large area of the Broads was not assessed in detail as part of this work because the BESL model needed to be updated by the Environment Agency and the model run to produce SFRA equivalent information. - 6.2.

-- 5.2.
 The timing of the work means that the SFRAs that cover the Broads do not have modelled data to inform the BESL area.
-As such, the Local Plan for the Broads will be examined and potentially adopted without a fully detailed SFRA in place for the entire area (as the BESL model will not be ready to use in an SFRA until 2021). - 5.3.
-The lack of an updated SFRA for much of the Broads has not held back or affected the Local Plan for the Broads for the following reasons: - a) A suitable and pragmatic way forward has been agreed with the Environment Agency that a precautionary approach will be used in Norfolk and in Suffolk2 where detailed flood modelling is not currently available. - b) More fundamentally, the majority of the Broads is at risk of flooding and so flood risk is a usual constraint which development in the Broads is required to address at the application stage through a site specific Flood Risk Assessment. - c) The Local Plan policies and adopted Flood Risk SPD continue to provide detail on the flood risk characteristics of the Broads and the approach required from those promoting development. - d) Typically, a Level 1 SFRA helps Local Planning Authorities identify areas of differing flood risk across a district to inform choices about allocating growth.
-In the case of the Broads that is possibly less of an issue because the extent of flooding limits opportunities to place development in areas of low flood risk, meaning that a more detailed consideration will always be required, and the levels of growth/development required are much less than for other local planning authorities. - e) A Sequential Test for the sites allocated for development has been produced in liaison with the Environment Agency, using the Environment Agency flood risk information.
+As such, the Local Plan for the Broads was examined and adopted without a fully detailed SFRA in place for the entire area (as the BESL model will not be ready to use in an SFRA until after 2021). - 6.3.
+The lack of an updated SFRA for much of the Broads has not held back or affected the Local Plan for the Broads for the following reasons: - A suitable and pragmatic way forward was agreed with the Environment Agency that a precautionary approach will be used in Norfolk and in Suffolk2 where detailed flood modelling is not currently available. - b) More fundamentally, the majority of the Broads is at risk of flooding and so flood risk is a usual constraint which development in the Broads is required to address at the application stage through a site specific Flood Risk Assessment. - c) The Local Plan policies and adopted Flood Risk SPD continue to provide detail on the flood risk characteristics of the Broads and the approach required from those promoting development. - d) Typically, a Level 1 SFRA helps Local Planning Authorities identify areas of differing flood risk across a district to inform choices about allocating growth.
+In the case of the Broads that is possibly less of an issue because the extent of flooding limits opportunities to place development in areas of low flood risk, meaning that a more detailed consideration will always be required, and the levels of growth/development required are much less than for other local planning authorities. - e) A Sequential Test for the sites allocated for development was produced in liaison with the Environment Agency, using the Environment Agency flood risk information.

-2 The Waveney and Suffolk Coastal approach is similar to the Norfolk SFRA for Flood Zone 3b.
+2 The Waveney and Suffolk Coastal, now East Suffolk, approach is similar to the Norfolk SFRA for Flood Zone 3b.
 They state within the SFRA report that FZ3 should be used as 3b where there is not detailed modelling available.
 The only difference is that this is not mapped as 'indicative 3b' but just as FZ3.